isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/index.md

 Wait for about 1-2 days or longer after sprinkling the borax powder.

 Finally, vacuum the treated areas to remove the borax, flea, and flea debris. **Note**: Dont use borax to treat your dog.
-However, check these articles on [cat flea removal](https://pestpolicy.com/best-flea-treatment-for-cats/) and [dog flea removal using shampoo](https://pestpolicy.com/best-flea-shampoo-for-dogs/).
+However, check these articles on [cat flea removal](https://pestpolicy.com/best-flea-treatment-for-cats/)and [dog flea removal using shampoo](https://pestpolicy.com/best-flea-shampoo-for-dogs/).